-He has worked as a consultant for numerous international organizations, including various United Nations agencies, the World Bank, the Asian Development Bank, the European Investment Bank, and for a number of governments such as those of Argentina, Brazil, Canada, Ecuador, Georgia, Indonesia, Japan, Kazakhstan, Malaysia, Mexico, Namibia, Nigeria, Saudi Arabia, Singapore, South Africa, the U.K, Venezuela, and Vietnam.
+He has worked as a consultant for numerous international organizations, including various United Nations agencies, the World Bank, the Asian Development Bank, the European Investment Bank, and for a number of governments such as those of Argentina, Bolivia, Brazil, Canada, Ecuador, Georgia, Indonesia, Japan, Kazakhstan, Malaysia, Mexico, Namibia, Nigeria, Saudi Arabia, Singapore, South Africa, the U.K, Uruguay and Vietnam.

-He has edited or co-edited 10 books and authored or co-authored 14 books to date, including "The Political Economy of Industrial Policy" (1994), "Kicking Away the Ladder: Development Strategy in Historical Perspective" (2002), "Bad Samaritans: Rich Nations, Poor Policies, and the Threat to the Developing World" (2007), and "23 Things They Don't Tell You about Capitalism" (2010), “Economics: The User’s Guide” (2014), and “Edible Economics – A Hungry Economist Explains the World” (forthcoming on 27 October, 2022).
+He has edited or co-edited 11 books and authored or co-authored 17 books to date, including "The Political Economy of Industrial Policy" (1994), "Kicking Away the Ladder: Development Strategy in Historical Perspective" (2002), "Bad Samaritans: Rich Nations, Poor Policies, and the Threat to the Developing World" (2007), "23 Things They Don't Tell You about Capitalism" (2010), “Economics: The User’s Guide” (2014), and “Edible Economics – A Hungry Economist Explains the World” (forthcoming on 27 October, 2022).

-He has also published numerous articles in journals such as International Organization, World Development, Cambridge Journal of Economics, Cambridge Journal of Regions, Economy, and Society, Development and Change, European Journal of Development Research, Journal of Development Studies, Journal of Institutional Economics, Journal of Peasant Studies, and the Journal of Post-Keynesian Economics, Review of International Political Econoy, and Structural Cahnge and Economic Dynamics on issues such as globalization, development, trade and industrial policies, East Asian economies, international migration, and agricultural policy.
+He has also published numerous articles in journals such as International Organization, World Development, Cambridge Journal of Economics, Cambridge Journal of Regions, Economy, and Society, Development and Change, European Journal of Development Re-search, Journal of Development Studies, Journal of Institutional Economics, Journal of Peasant Studies, Journal of Post-Keynesian Economics, Review of International Political Econoy, and Structural Cahnge and Economic Dynamics on issues such as globalization, development, structural change, trade and industrial policies, productive capabilities development, East Asian economies, international migration, and agricultural policy.